-[5] Joel Watson, Strategy: An Introduction to Game Theory, Norton, 2013.
-[6] Roger B. Myerson, Game Theory: Analysis of Conflicts, Harvard University Press, 1991.
-[7] Jean-Jacques Laffont & David Martimort, The Theory of Incentives: The Principal-Agent Model, Princeton University Press, 2002.
-[8] Patrick Bolton & Mathias Dewatripont, Contract Theory, The MIT Press, 2004.
-[9] Colin F. Camerer, Behavioral Game Theory: Experiments in Strategic Interaction, Princeton, 2003.
-[10] Nick Wilkinson & Mathias Klaes, "An Introduction to Behavioral Economics", Palgrave Macmillan, 2017.
-[11] Daniel Friedman and Shyam Sunder, "Experimental Methods A Primer for Economists", Cambridge University Press, 1994.
-[12] Andreu Mas-Colell, Michael Whinston, and Jerry Green, Microeconomic Theory, Oxford University Press, 1995.
-[13] Geoffrey A. Jehle and Phillip J. Reny, Advanced Microeconomic Theory, Prentice Hall, 2011.
-[1]-[3]: Commonly used text for graduate level [4]-[6]: Commonly used text for upper undergradate level [7]-[8]: Text for topics on asymmetric information and contract theory [9]-[11]: Good references for Behavioral Game theory and Experimental Methods [12]-[13]: Microeconomics textbooks with partial coverage on Game Theory 2.
-Learning Outcomes 2.1 Intended Learning Outcomes Learning Goals Objectives Assessment (YES with details or NO) 1.
+2.1 Intended Learning Outcomes

+Learning Goals Objectives Assessment (YES with details or NO) 1.
 Our graduates will be effective communicators.
 1.1.
-Our students will produce quality business and research- oriented documents.
+Our students will produce quality business and research-oriented documents.
 No (There is a good chance that students can use the materials covered in this class in producing business or research-oriented documents.
-These features, however, will be not directly assessed in class.)
+These features, however, will not be directly assessed in class.)
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 No (There is a good chance that students can use the materials covered in this class to improve their logical argument.
-These features, however, will be not directly assessed in class.)
-Our graduates will be skilled in team work and leadership.
+These features, however, will not be directly assessed in class.)
+2. Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 No 2.2.
 Students will be able to No apply leadership theories and related skills.
 3. Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 No 3.2.
 Our students will practice ethics in the duration of the program.
-No Our graduates will have a global perspective.
+No 4.
+Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 No 5.
 Our graduates will be skilled in problem-solving and critical thinking.
 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
-Yes (The course covers fundamental theories of Game Theory and the students will become familiar with them after taking the course.)
+Yes (The course covers fundamental theories of Game Theory, and the students will become familiar with them after taking the course.)
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Yes (Game Theory can be applied to many practical problems in strategic and competitive situations, which they will commonly encounter in business settings.)
 5.3.
 Our students will demonstrate competency in critical thinking.
+Yes (Game Theory requires a higher level of understanding of own and opponents' strategies and payoffs, which is a great tool and practice for critical thinking.)

+2.2 Course-specific objectives

-Yes (Game Theory requires higher level of understanding of own and opponents' strategies and payoffs, which is a great tool and practice for critical thinking.)
-2.2 Course specific objectives The main objectives of the course are to provide students with a foundation to game theory that helps strategic and critical thinking and to let them apply its intuition to solve real world problems.
-The course will also help students either initiate research ideas in the field or apply the concept in other areas in Economics.
-2.3 Assessment/Grading Details Your grade depends on two exams (80%), Problem sets (10%), and class participation (10%): There will be two exams, midterm (35%) and final (45%).
+The course's main objectives are to provide students with a foundation in game theory that helps strategic and critical thinking and to let them apply their intuition to solve real-world problems.
+The course will also help students either initiate research ideas in the field or use the concept in other areas of Economics.

+2.3 Assessment/Grading Details

+Your grade depends on two exams (80%), Problem sets (10%), and class participation (10%):

+There will be two exams, midterm (35%) and final (45%).
 Both exams are closed-book exams.
 The actual date and time of the midterm will be announced later in class.

-Final Exam is scheduled on November 17 (Tuesday), 4:00 pm - 6:00 pm The final exam is cumulative and covers all materials discussed in the course.
+The final exam is cumulative and covers all materials discussed in the course.

 The weight of each exam is determined and not negotiable.